 We are grateful to Josef Tkadlec for providing a Pascal program that computes and analyses the set of two-valued states of collections of contexts.
 We are also grateful to Norman D. Megill and Mladen Pavičić for providing a C++ program that heuristically computes the faithful orthogonal representations of hypergraphs written in MMP format, given possible vector components.

-This research was funded in part by the Austrian Science Fund (FWF), Project No. I 4579-N, and by the Czech Science Foundation Grant No. 20-09869L.
+This research was funded in whole, or in part, by the Austrian Science Fund (FWF), Project No. I 4579-N, and by the Czech Science Foundation grant 20-09869L.